jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 ### 3.4.5 Clocks

 **BCLK** (Bus Clock) Output
-The 40MHz LVTTL bus clock is generated on the CPU Local Bus Card and used to syncronize data transactions between the AmigaPCI and the CPU Local Bus device.
+The 40MHz LVTTL bus clock is generated on the local bus Card and used to syncronize data transactions between the AmigaPCI and the local bus device.

-### 3.4.6 Other CPU Local Bus Port Signals
+### 3.4.6 Other local bus Port Signals

-**_CPUCONF** (CPU Local Bus Card Configured) Output
+**_CPUCONF** (local bus Card Configured) Output
-This LVTTL signal is driven by AUTOCONFIG logic on the CPU Local Bus Card.
-Indicates AUTOCONFIG devices on the CPU Local Bus card have been configured.
-AUTOCONFIG devices on the CPU Local Bus card are configured first.
+This LVTTL signal is driven by AUTOCONFIG logic on the local bus Card.
+Indicates AUTOCONFIG devices on the local bus card have been configured.
+AUTOCONFIG devices on the local bus card are configured first.
 Once configured, asserting this signal allows devices on the AmigaPCI main board to be configured.
 In the absence of an AUTOCONFIG device, this may be left unconnected

 **_INT2** (Amiga Interupt 2) Output
-This TTL signal is driven by a target device on the CPU Local Bus Card.
+This TTL signal is driven by a target device on the local bus Card.
 Open drain.

 **_INT6** (Amiga Interupt 6) Output
-This TTL signal is driven by a target device on the CPU Local Bus Card.
+This TTL signal is driven by a target device on the local bus Card.
 Open drain.

 **IPL(2..0)** (Interupt Level) Input
 This TTL bus is driven by the Amiga chipset.